khartnack/cs325/README.md

 Project 2
 */

+ASSUMPTIONS:
+1) The input files should follow the spec exactly in order to be parsed correctly - no additional spaces or lines are allowed.
+2) The coin denominations should work for the value provided that needs change.
+For example, you cannot ask for change for 23 and only have 2,4, and 6 as the coins.

 To run these programs, you can do the following:

 1) We've supplied a make file.
 To compile all 3 programs type "make" on the command line.